 3 Steps for Getting Your Home Ready to Sell When You Have Kids

 You’ve decided to start the next chapter in your family’s story and move to a new home.
-There’s so much excitement and anticipation that comes with such a big change—and a lot of work.
-While it seems like a feat now, it is doable.
-After taking a few breaths and making some plans, you can set your home up for a successful sale.
+So much excitement and anticipation come with such a big change—and a lot of work.
+While it seems like a herculean feat, there are strategies to make the task manageable.
+After taking a few deep breaths and creating an organized plan, you can set your home to show all of her beauty!
 Here are three steps for successfully prepping your home with kids in tow:

 Step 1: Tackle Clutter